Admission procedure for doctoral studies for holders of a foreign university degree or a foreign university of applied sciences degree

-The faculty or school must return one of the two “attestation de thèse” forms, signed by the thesis director and the Dean’s Office, to the Admissions Service before 15 October 2013 (autumn semester 2013/2014) or 1 March 2013 or 2014 (spring semester 2013 or 2014).
-If the "attestation de thèse" form has been submitted to the Admissions Service after these deadlines, the registration will be postponed to the next semester (or, in case the late application is accepted, the prospective student will have to pay a surcharge of CHF 200.-).
+If the application has been sent after the deadlines or the "attestation de thèse" form has been submitted to the Admissions Service after the deadlines, the registration will be postponed to the next semester (or, in case the late application is accepted, the prospective student will have to pay a surcharge of CHF 200.-).

 It is therefore important that the candidate sends the “attestation de thèse” forms to his/her thesis director as soon as possible.